plenus-cloud/plenuslb/README.md

 For the bare metal scenario it will be necessary to reserve a pool of ips for each cluster/PlenusLB, these ips will be put into a PersistentIPPool.

 All cluster nodes need to have an interface which can be used to assign ip addresses to.
-Since on that interface PlenusLB will remove all ip addresses during operator startup on each node, *do not use* any interface where normal ips have been assigned to the node.
+Since on that interface PlenusLB will remove all ip addresses during operator startup on each node, **do not use** any interface where normal ips have been assigned to the node.
-We strongly suggest to use a dummy bridge specifically created for this purpose, for example pl0
+We strongly suggest to use a bridge specifically created for this purpose, for example pl0

 On Ubuntu/Debian nodes an empty (without physical interfaces) bridge pl0 can be created with the following commands: